 - yoga pants or sweat pants.

 - Notebook to capture your process, pens, art supplies, books

-- Camera with extra batteries and memory chips
+- Camera/phone with extra batteries and memory chips and/or solar charger.

 - Sun hat and sun glasses.